Gitika-26/TelecomChurnPredictionandAnalysis/README.md

 The following machine learning models were implemented and evaluated:

-Logistic Regression
+Logistic Regression,
-Random Forest
+Random Forest,
-Gradient Boosting
+Gradient Boosting,
-Support Vector Classification
+Support Vector Classification,
 KNN Classification

 Model Evaluation The models were evaluated using the following metrics: